lincbrain/linc-docs/docs/upload.md

 #### high-res histology annotation
 All annotation files use the following naming scheme:
 `<dataset-name> + _desc-[label] + _suffix.ome.zarr`
-where `[label]` is replaced by the annotator's initials and `_suffix` indicates the type of segementations being annoated.
-Specifically, when annotating discrete segmentations, use `_dseg` as the suffix (see the [BIDS spec on discrete segementations](https://bids-specification.readthedocs.io/en/stable/derivatives/imaging.html#discrete-segmentations)).
+where `[label]` is replaced by the annotator's initials and `_suffix` indicates the type of segmentations being annotated.
+Specifically, when annotating discrete segmentations, use `_dseg` as the suffix (see the [BIDS spec on discrete segmentations](https://bids-specification.readthedocs.io/en/stable/derivatives/imaging.html#discrete-segmentations)).

 For example, an annotator with an initial JS annotating discrete segments would name the annotation file as `sub-MR243_sample-slice0000slice0004_stain-LY_DF_desc-JS_dseg.ome.zarr`

-A `<matches>.tsv` file could be included to map the IDs (integer values) of the discrete segmentations to the custome labels, where `<matches>` is replaced by the name of the annotation file.
-It contains a lookup table with the following columns (see the [BIDS spec on custome TSV](https://bids-specification.readthedocs.io/en/stable/derivatives/imaging.html#common-image-derived-labels)):
+A `<matches>.tsv` file could be included to map the IDs (integer values) of the discrete segmentations to the custom labels, where `<matches>` is replaced by the name of the annotation file.
+It contains a lookup table with the following columns (see the [BIDS spec on custom TSV](https://bids-specification.readthedocs.io/en/stable/derivatives/imaging.html#common-image-derived-labels)):
 ```
 index  name
 1      Single Fiber